 Practical tips to help you improve your credit rating and avoid expensive high interest loans

-Personal loans are a good option for people who do not have a deposit to put towards the purchase of their car, because the amount available can often cover the entire purchase.
+Personal loans can be a good option for people who do not have a deposit to put towards their car purchase because the amount available can often cover the entire purchase.

-With a personal contract plan, you must put down a deposit – usually about ten percent of the value of the car.
-You pay a relatively low monthly payment plan for the duration of the contract, and the contract will usually last between one and three years.
+With a personal contract plan, you typically put down a ten percent deposit; you then pay a relatively low monthly payment plan for the duration of the contract, and the contract will usually last between one and three years.

-At the end of the contract, you have the option of either buying the car outright for the resale price or handing it back to the dealer.
+At the end of the contract, you have the option of either buying the car outright for the resale price or to hand it back to the dealer.

 A lot of people use personal contract plans on a rotating basis, returning the car and taking out finance on a new car every few years.
 This means that for a relatively low fee they enjoy driving a brand new car, and don’t have to worry about the stress of maintenance on older cars.

-When you are working out how much you can afford to pay, remember that in addition to the car finance repayments you will need to cover the tax, insurance, garage or parking space fees, general maintenance and other running costs of the vehicle.
-Many people overlook the hidden costs of running a car, and that is why they end up in financial difficulties.
+When you are working out how much you can afford to pay, remember that in addition to the car finance repayments you will need to cover: